 |Note: Pricing is inclusive of appropriate taxes as per location.

 *As on date.
 Future fees structure will be applicable when you reach that stage.

 Need more information about funding?

 Candidates who are successful through the application stage will be invited to attend our Assessment Session.
 Testing and final selection for the IndiGo Programme is ongoing throughout the year.
-This process comprises three stages.
+This process comprises three phases.

 Selection Phase 1: Written Test

 Selection Phase 2: CAE Aircrew Selection System (CASS)